codac-team/codac/doc/source/01-installation.rst

 Graphical tools
 ---------------

-`VIBes <http://enstabretagnerobotics.github.io/VIBES/>`_ is a visualization system that aims at providing people working with interval methods a way to display results (boxes, pavings), without worrying about GUI programming.
+`VIBes <http://enstabretagnerobotics.github.io/VIBES/>`_ is a visualization system that aims at providing people working with intervals a way to display results (boxes, pavings), without worrying about GUI programming.
 Some methods have been implemented in Tubex in order to extend VIBes' features to tubes purposes.

-The last sources are available on `the official VIBes development repository <https://github.com/ENSTABretagneRobotics/VIBES>`_.
-A fast installation can be made using the following command lines:
+You can `download the VIBes viewer directly from the website <http://enstabretagnerobotics.github.io/VIBES/>`_, or install the last version from the sources available on `the GitHub development repository <https://github.com/ENSTABretagneRobotics/VIBES>`_.
+In this case, a fast installation can be made using the following command lines:

 .. code-block:: bash